-Several example makefile definition files suitable for use with various systems are included with the distribution and may be found in the directory tet-root/src/defines.

-If you are building TETware on a Win32 system using the defined build environment you should copy the supplied makefile definition file tet-root/src/defines/mks+msc.mk to tet-root/src/defines.mk.
-If you have decided to build TETware-Lite, edit tet-root/src/defines.mk and remove wsock32.lib (the Winsock library) from the SYSLIBS definition.
+A makefile definition file suitable for use with the defined build environment15 on a Win32 system is included with the distribution and may be found in the directory tet-root/src/defines.
+The file tet-root/src/defines/msc+mks.mk must be copied to tet-root/src/defines.mk.
+The configure script that is described in a previous section is able to recognise a Win32 system and performs this operation for you.
+If you have decided to build TETware-Lite, edit tet-root/src/defines.mk and remove wsock32.lib (the